arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 ### Learn Python

 While this chapter provides some fundamental Python syntax, it does not cover all.
-If you are interested in learning more about Python, we recommend you checking out some of the links below:
+If you are interested in learning more about Python, we recommend you check out some of the links below:
 - [learnpython.org](https://www.learnpython.org/)
 - [W3Schools](https://www.w3schools.com/python/default.asp)